Vins980/ship-regression-task/README.md

 # Contents
 * Python 3 Notebook with full regression pipeline implementation, commented step-by-step.
 * Input data csv used for hyperparameters tuning and training.
-* Final model file saved using Joblib package.
+* Final trained model file, saved using Joblib package.
 * Demo of predictor's usage included at the end of the Notebook .

 # How to use